-PULLACH, GERMANY, 24th January 2018: Since the beginning of its initiative for the support of food banks in 2009, IFCO SYSTEMS, the leading global provider of reusable packaging solutions, has donated more than 260,000 RPCs (Reusable Plastic Containers) to food banks.
+PULLACH, GERMANY, 24th January 2018: Since the beginning of its initiative for the support of food banks in 2009, IFCO SYSTEMS, the leading global provider of reusable packaging solutions, has donated more than 260,000 RPCs (Reusable Packaging Containers) to food banks.
 In addition, the company supports the food banks with the voluntary work of IFCO employees and by co-financing refrigerated vans.

 Wolfgang Orgeldinger, CEO of IFCO SYSTEMS, said: "The food banks can optimally use our products in their daily processes and thus for the benefit of those in need.
 They help the food banks to optimize their daily work.
 This is the main reason for IFCO to focus worldwide on supporting the food banks when it comes to social activities.
 IFCO is pleased to contribute to a better supply of much-needed food for many people in this way."

 The following overview shows activities in which IFCO supported local food banks in 2017: